 This is, hands down, one of the biggest feeding challenges when it comes to toddlers and it frustrates the heck out of so many parents.
-And while it can be a source of daily stress, there are steps you can take to increase the likelihood that your toddler will eat dinner—and information you need to know to feel better when they don’t.
+And while it can be a source of daily stress, there are steps you can take to increase the likelihood that your toddler will eat dinner.

-The biggest thing to remember with any of these tips is that you have to get into a routine and be consistent with your responses so that your little one knows what to expect.
+The biggest thing to remember is that you have to get into a routine and be consistent with your responses so that your little one knows what to expect.
 They LOVE routine and predictability, so use it to your advantage…and know that it will likely take a few days to make new strategies their new normal.

 Toddler Won’t Eat Dinner Tip #1: Space out meals and snacks.